Boroux Legacy Gravity Water Filter System

 Boroux Legacy Gravity Filter System - buyer FAQ

-Is Boroux water filtration certified?
+Is the Boroux Legacy independently certified?

 How much does the Boroux Legacy cost?